-Conducting an apple dissection with your kids is a fun way to learn about apples.
+Read on to learn about the different parts of an apple.
+Conducting an apple exploration with your kids is a fun way to learn about the different parts.
 Kids learn science best when they can experience concepts first hand.
-Learn how to observe the parts of an apple with your own apple dissection with your kids!

 - Upper Elementary

 Kids of all ages can benefit from this hands on science activity.
 If you are homeschooling kids of different ages, this activity is easy to modify to fit the needs of each child.

 This Post May Contain Affiliate Links.
 Please Read Our Disclosure Policy.